cjduffett/MATLAB-Independent-Projects/README.txt

 Carlton Duffett
 carlton.duffett@gmail.com
-November, 2013
+January, 2014

 MATLAB-Independent-Projects

-This repository contains projects that I have developed independently (unless otherwise noted) as a student of and Teaching Assistant for "EK 127: Introduction to Engineering Computation Using MATLAB" at Boston University.
+This repository contains projects that I have developed independently.
+Select projects where noted were developed collaboratively in “EK127: Introduction to Engineering Computation” at Boston University in Fall, 2012.
 ________________________________________________________________________________________
 Tic Tac Toe:
 ________________________________________________________________________________________